 For the primary network that would carry the load in processing Sentinel-2 images analyzing the spectral signals, the team used a Canonical Correlation Forest (CCF) method.
 This new method was chosen because it fit a number of the team’s very specific requirements.
 First, it’s designed to classify information (such as informal settlement vs. not informal settlement).
 CCF’s are also particularly good at providing accurate results in situations where you don’t have a lot of training data to work with.
 Finally, this method is so simple to use and computationally efficient, that it offers many advantages to projected users, such as NGOs.

 For the secondary network that would analyze the optical data of private, very high resolution data, the team needed to go in a different direction.
 For this task they used a Convolutional Neural Network (CNN).
 While more computationally intense, a CNN is ideal when analyzing / classifying visual images.
 The work developed by FDL Europe leverage both types of networks (CCF and CNN) in order to provide multiple detection methods depending on the restrictions and specific characteristics of the region.

-ESA, UK Catapult, Oxford University, UNICEF, NVIDIA, Afrobarometer, AIDData, and many others all played key roles in enabling these four researchers to create a breakthrough.
+ESA, Satellite Applications Catapult, University of Oxford, UNICEF, NVIDIA, Afrobarometer, AIDData, and many others all played key roles in enabling these four researchers to create a breakthrough.
 And yet, this was only the first big step.

 It was these test results that were putting a smile on the team’s face this morning.